anywhichway/thunderclap/README.md

 = 48MB
 ```

-We have an architecture that will reduce the RAM usage; howvever, it may also negatively impact performance.
+We have tested an architecture that will reduce the RAM usage and allow for as much storage as physically possible by the
+underlying Cloudflare KV store; howvever, it also negatively impacts performance.
+A final decision on which to use has
+not been made.
+We may make it configurable.

 # Security